 Elevation gain: 2660 ft

-This is a short, delightful roller-coaster back-country climb through pretty foothills farmland and woodland to a spot where the road turns to dirt.
-The road contour is quite varied, up and down and back and forth, and it’s good riding in both directions.
-It’s also a bit of a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a couple of short pitches up to 15%, but none of the climbs lasts very long.
-It’s smoother and faster than the average back road, and you can do 30+ mph on it in several places.
+This little gem is one of the sweetest 18-mile rides you’ll ever do, and the best ride in the Chico/Oroville area.
+It’s a delightful roller-coaster back-country climb on glassy road surfaces through pretty foothills farms and woodland to a spot where the road turns to dirt.
+The road contour is constantly varied, up and down and back and forth, with no two climbs or curves the same, and it’s good riding in both directions.
+It’s also a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a few short pitches of 11-12%, but none of the climbs lasts long.
+It’s smoother and faster than the average back road, and you can touch 40 mph a time or two.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Adding miles: There’s a short spur off this route that adds a nice couple of miles.
-On the ride out, at the intersection of Lunt and Nelson Bar Rds, go L instead of R (or, if you’re returning, go straight instead of L) and ride to the dead end, then return.
+On the ride out, at the intersection of Lunt and Nelson Bar Rd, go L instead of R and ride to the dead end, then return.
 The road surface is a little rough.

-The Table Mountain ride is a few miles down 70 to the west.
+You intersect the Table Mountain loop a few miles down 70 to the south.